n5ad/announcement-manager/README.md

 <img width="1920" height="1032" alt="image" src="https://github.com/user-attachments/assets/808fc895-4a14-4b8f-9860-ba3f1347a71a" />

 Supermon is NOT a requirement for this program to work.
 It WAS made for supermon first, but Allmon3 was added to it.
 So if you do not have Supermon 7.4+ installed, you will need to install apache2 to handle the scripts.
 Here is how you do that.
-You will NOT need to do this if Supermon7.4+ is installed as the apache2 handler will be installed with Supermon74+.
+You will NOT need to do this if Supermon7.4+ is installed as the apache2 handler will be installed with Supermon7.4+.
+NOW TAKE NOTE: if you decide to install Supermon later, then you will need to run this installer again to update the control panel in Supermon for this to show up.
 Run these lines individually.

 ```
 sudo apt update && sudo apt upgrade -y